bhecquet/seleniumRobot/doc/chap3_Test_writing.md

     	fishMenu.click();
     	return new FishList();
     }

+**WARN** DO NOT give the same test name in different test classes as it leads to wrong logging reporting

 #### TestNG file ####
 For tests extending SeleniumTestPlan, the testNg XML looks like (minimal requirements):